Stocks end bumpy day lower after Trump's positive virus test

 The House of Representatives passed a Democratic $2.2 trillion package Thursday night, but it has little chance of getting through the Republican Senate.
 Talks between Democrats and Republicans on a compromise are continuing, but skepticism is high.

 Airlines have announced the furloughs of tens of thousands of workers, saying they need more support from Washington as demand for travel has vanished.
 After Pelosi said in the afternoon that some kind of aid was imminent, their shares shook off earlier losses to climb.
-American Airlines was up 2.1%, Delta Air Lines rose 1.7% and United Airlines climbed 1.6%.
+American Airlines rose 3.3% and United Airlines climbed 2.4%.

 The yield on the 10-year Treasury rose to 0.69% from 0.68% late Thursday, after pulling back from an earlier loss.